Meet Kimberly

 Age: 38

-Current MDD Presentation
+Current MDD Presentation:

-- Partial response since switching from SSRI to SNRI despite optimal dose/duration
+- Partial response since switching from SSRI to SNRI, despite optimal dose/duration

 - Current symptoms: pessimistic thoughts, ongoing sadness, excessive worry